 Outcomes and Measurements

-The Community SeniorServ study included 1,279 frail, homebound senior citizens who received Home Delivered Meals and Case Management services between July 2009 to June 2010.
+The SeniorServ study included 1,279 frail, homebound senior citizens who received Home Delivered Meals and Case Management services.
 The research was independently designed, monitored and analyzed by DoctorS Nonprofit Consulting in Fullerton, California, under the direction of Drs.
 Dallas Stout and Debbie Stout.
 The study revealed the following statistically significant findings about new program participants: